 When tempted, no one should say, “God is tempting me.”
 For God cannot be tempted by evil, nor does he tempt anyone; but each person is tempted when they are dragged away by their own evil desire and enticed.
 Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death. – James 1:13-15

 James shows us in this passage how to fight sin.
-Temptations are not some outward force being pushed onto us, but they are birthed from something within us.
-There may be some outwards forces that lure us to consider sin, but those temptations that find fertile ground are those that grow and motivate our actions.
+Temptations are not some outward force being pushed onto us, but they are birthed from something within us – our negative thoughts.
+There may be some outwards forces that lure us to consider sin, but those temptations that find fertile ground in our negative thinking are those that grow and motivate our actions.

-I used to think that my imaginations were not a problem because they were just thoughts in my head.
+I used to think that my obsessive thinking was not a problem because it was just thoughts in my head.
 I wasn’t hurting anyone.
 As I was imagining things, I wasn’t acting out on them.
-James says that imagining evil things and dwelling on them, creates space for them to grow and becomes our temptations and eventually our sin.
+James says we need to avoid negative thoughts because dwelling on them creates space for them to grow and becomes our temptations… and eventually our sin.

 2. What We Imagine Becomes What We Believe